Military General Governorate of Serbia: Administrative divisions

-After the Austro–Bulgarian confrontation of April 1916, the cities of Prizren and Pristina in Kosovo were subordinated to the Austro-Hungarian governorate.
+After the Austro–Bulgarian confrontation of April 1916, an agreement on a demarcation line was signed between the Austro- Hungarian and Bulgarian commands.
+Bulgaria retained the district containing Prizren and Pristina in Kosovo, while Austria-Hungary kept Elbasan.

 Dissolution

 In mid October 1918, overwhelmed by the Allies offensive spearheaded by Serbian and French troops, Governor Hermann von Kövess ordered a retreat of all the remaining Austro-Hungarian personal behind the Danube, Save and Drina rivers; Belgrade was liberated on 30 October, thus ending the Military General Governorate of Serbia.